Exhibition, Product Help

 Use a theme, to help ’em dream & use a prop, to make ’em stop!

-Beyond the essentials like roller banners, pop-up displays, beach flags and signs that are necessary to an exhibit, choosing a theme for your display is a good source of inspiration and something that can help event goers notice your business.
-It could be anything from a comfortable lounge area for guests to relax (as posted on Moose Media Management’s twitter page), or decorated in the style of a popular tv or film, though keep an eye on copyright.
+Beyond the essentials like roller banners, pop-up displays, beach flags and signs that are necessary to an exhibit, choosing a theme for your display is a good source of inspiration and something that can help event goer notice your business.
+It could be anything from a comfortable lounge area for guests to relax (pictured below as posted on Moose Media Management’s twitter page), or decorated in the style of a popular tv or film.
 This can incorporate props like director style chairs that can be easily transported and colourful textile posters that highlight your brand message; these choices really contribute to a welcoming atmosphere that guests will want to visit.

 Here, some attention to detail with decorative choices and props will work in your favour because they’ll demonstrate your expertise in your field and commitment to spruce up the event.
 For example giant props related to your service are always a compelling way to get guests’ attention.
 Better yet, people will stop out of curiosity and take pictures.
 It also helps when you’re dressed in something unique, whether that be fancy dress costumes or funky printed t-shirts for all the advertising staff.
 It may sound silly at first, but amongst a myriad of exhibition stands that opt for safe options and business attire, considering your clothing choices can help your company stand out.
 After all, customers value companies they feel are approachable.
 Establishing this will make them more willing to listen to the quality care, advice, and benefits of the services you offer.
 If your stand looks the part, the first impression will surely guarantee a thumbs up, a smile, and an opportunity to engage.